-Operating with OOP leads to move human resources from the design/code phase to that of analysis [Henderson-Sellers et al. 1994], where class relationships are identified.
-Following evolutionary models for the development life-cycle (e.g., spiral, fountain, whirlpool, pinball), the distinction among phases is partially lost - e.g., some system parts can be under design when others are still under analysis [Booch 1996], [Nesi 1998].
+Operating with OOP leads to move human resources from the design/code phase to that of analysis (Henderson-Sellers et al., 1994), where class relationships are identified.
+Following evolutionary models for the development life-cycle (e.g., spiral, fountain, whirlpool, pinball), the distinction among phases is partially lost, e.g., some system parts can be under design when others are still under analysis (Booch, 1996; Nesi, 1998).
 These aspects must be captured with specific metrics; otherwise, their related costs are immeasurable (e.g., the costs of specialization, the costs of object reuse, etc.).

-In order to cope with the above mentioned drawbacks, specific code metrics for evaluating size and/or complexity of object-oriented systems have been proposed - e.g., [Thomas et al. 1989], [Lorenz et al. 1994], [Henderson-Sellers 1991], [Chidamber et al. 1994], [Li et al. 1993].
-Some of these metrics are based on well-known functional metrics, such as LOC, McCabe, etc. In [Henderson-Sellers 1994] and [Nesi et al. 1996] issues regarding the external and internal class complexities have been discussed by proposing several metrics.
+In order to cope with the above-mentioned drawbacks, specific code metrics for evaluating size and/or complexity of object-oriented systems have been proposed (e.g., Thomas and Jacobson, 1989; Henderson-Sellers, 1991; Li and Henry, 1993; Lorenz and Kidd, 1994; Chidamber and Kemerer, 1994).
+Some of these metrics are based on well-known functional metrics, such as LOC, McCabe, etc. In Henderson-Sellers (1994) and Nesi and Campanai (1996), issues regarding the external and internal class complexities have been discussed by proposing several metrics.
 Early metrics, such as the number of local attributes, the number of local methods or the number of local attributes and methods have been frequently used for evaluating the conformance with the "good" application of the OOP.
-These are unfortunately too coarse for evaluating in details the development costs [Nesi et al. 1998].
-The above metrics have been generalized and compared in [Nesi et al. 1998], by adding terms and weights opportunely estimated during a validation phase.
+These are unfortunately too coarse for evaluating in details the development costs (Nesi and Querci, 1998).
+The above metrics have been generalized and compared in Nesi and Querci (1998), by adding terms and weights opportunely estimated during a validation phase.

-At Method-Level classical size and volume metrics can be profitably used.
-In some cases, specific metrics including also the cohesion of methods are considered, for instance by taking into account the complexity of method parameters [Nesi et al. 1998].
+At method-level classical size and volume metrics can be profitably used.
+In some cases, specific metrics including also the cohesion of methods are considered, for instance, by taking into account the complexity of method parameters (Nesi and Querci, 1998).
 On the other hand, these metrics are only marginally more precise in estimating development effort than pure functional metrics, while they are quite useful for estimating effort for reuse.

-Class-Level metrics have also to take into account class specialization (is_a , that means code and structure reuse), and class association and aggregation (is_part_of and $is_referred_by$, that mean class/system structure definition and dynamic managing of objects, respectively), to assess all the characteristics of system classes.
-A fully object-oriented metric for evaluating class complexity/size has to consider also attributes and methods both locally defined and inherited [Nesi et al. 1996], [Nesi et al. 1998], [Fioravanti et al. 1999b].
+Class-level metrics have also to take into account class specialization (is a, that means code and structure reuse), and class association and aggregation (is part of and is referred by, that mean class/system structure definition and dynamic managing of objects, respectively), to assess all the characteristics of system classes.
+A fully object-oriented metric for evaluating class complexity/size has to consider also attributes and methods both locally defined and inherited (Nesi and Campanai, 1996; Nesi and Querci, 1998; Fioravanti et al., 1999b).
 These factors must be considered for evaluating the cost/gain of inheritance adoption, and that of the other relationships.
-Therefore, the Class Complexity, CC_m , is regarded as the weighted sum of local and inherited class complexities (recursively, till the roots are reached), where m is a basic metric for evaluating functional/size aspects such as, Mc, LOC, Ha.
-This is a generalization of the metrics proposed in [Thomas et al. 1989], [Henderson-Sellers 1991], [Chidamber et al. 1994]):
+Therefore, the class complexity, CC_m , is regarded as the weighted sum of local and inherited class complexities (recursively, till the roots are reached), where m is a basic metric for evaluating functional/size aspects such as, Mc, LOC, Ha.
+This is a generalization of the metrics proposed in Thomas and Jacobson (1989), Henderson-Sellers (1991), and Chidamber and Kemerer (1994):